mwcproject/mwc-miner/README.md

 export PATH=/path/to/grin-miner/dir/target/debug:$PATH
 ```

-You can then run `grin-miner` directly.
+You can then run `mwc-miner` directly.

 # Configuration